erick-guerra/Royalbox/README.md

 <a href="https://itunes.apple.com/app/royalbox-control-center-home/id1450861330"><img src="https://github.com/omody/Royalbox/raw/master/var/www/html/img/royalbox-logo-color-horiz-light.png" /></a>
 <p align="center"><a href="https://itunes.apple.com/app/royalbox-control-center-home/id1450861330"><img src="https://github.com/omody/GitHawk/blob/master/images/app-store-badge.png" width="250" /></a></p>
 Royalbox Remote App allows for unlimited streaming if you have a Royalbox.
 If you do not then there is an in-app purchase.
-The app tried to connect to your Royalbox and if it is able to unlocks the in-app purchase automatically.
+The app tries to connect to your Royalbox and if it is able to unlocks the in-app purchase automatically.

 # ROYALBOX
 Build and sell your own Raspberry Pi based streaming device.
 Sell your own SD card loaded to convert any Raspberry Pi into a Chromecast/Roku like streaming device.
 Or build your own Raspberry Pi CPU with pre-loaded software to use as a streaming stick.
-With Headless setup (No keyboard or mouuse required to setup your streaming device) you can simply plug it in your TV and a use the on-screen configuration guide to setup.
+With Headless setup (No keyboard or mouse required to setup your streaming device) you can simply plug it in your TV and a use the on-screen configuration guide to setup.
+You can build your own Royalbox and sell it :) or give it your friends as a gift.
+This is the ideal gift for anyone who love British or Australian TV.
+BBC, iTV, SBS On Demand, and ABC iView are all supported.

 # PREREQUISITES